sara-nl/sdrdocs/source/pages/advanced/advanced_usage.rst

 Advanced Usage
 ***********

-This page provides information on the advanced usage of the data repository, such as Metadata schema definition, and community/group memberships.
-It also describes the online deposite workflow which is the steps that you take to deposit data on the Data Repository.
+This page provides information on advanced usage of the SURF Data Repository, such as metadata schema definition, and community/group creation and memberships.
+It also describes the online deposit workflow which are the steps that you must take to deposit data in the service.

 .. contents::
     :depth: 8